TomasBoda/agent-lang/thesis.md

 ```

 #### 2.5.5 Conditional Expressions
-Conditional expressions are used to control the calculation of property values.
-They decide between two options based on some condition.
-The condition is always a boolean expression and the results can be of any type, based on the datatype of the given property.
+Conditional expressions are used to control the branching of property values.
+They decide between two alternatives based on some condition.
+The condition is always a boolean expression and the results can be of any type, based on the data type of the given property.

 We use the following production rule for defining a conditional expression:
 ```